Risk of blackouts is 'immediate,' Gov. Newsom warns

 Ahmed Banafa, a lecturer at Charles Davidson College of Engineering, said grid operators must calculate risk of losses of life and factor in potential impacts on businesses as well.

-Cal ISO said they may conduct rolling outages across the state to alleviate pressure on the grid.
+The Bay Area saw record sweltering heat.
+Livermore on Tuesday matched its hottest day on record at 116 degrees.
+Santa Rosa's mercury rose to 115 degrees, topping its old record of 113.
+Napa saw temperatures rise to 114 beating the previous record by one degree.
+On the Peninsula, Redwood City tied its previous record of 110 degrees and San Jose made it up to 109 degrees beating the previous record of 108 for this day.

-California's state capital of Sacramento tied a record Tuesday with its 41st day of temperatures reaching at least 100 degrees Fahrenheit (38 degrees Celsius).
-And there was a chance the city would break its all-time high temperature of 114 degrees Fahrenheit (46 degrees Celsius) set in 1925, according to the National Weather Service.
-In San Francisco, temperatures hit 94 degrees (34 C) just before noon on Tuesday in a region known for its mild summer weather where most people don't have air conditioning.
+In San Francisco, temperatures hit 94 degrees just before noon on Tuesday in a region known for its mild summer weather where most people don't have air conditioning.
 In Los Angeles, temperatures were in the upper 90s on Tuesday, prompting the nation's second-largest school district to limit the use of asphalt and concrete playgrounds.

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in state history.